wp-plugins/tinymce-advanced/readme.txt

 == Frequently Asked Questions ==

+= After installing the plugin, the editor background is black/dark or the font is too small =

+This is due to TinyMCE importing the styles from your theme and trying to make the editor look as close to your site as possible.
+However that does not work well in some themes.
+To fix it either check "reset some of the css styles" checkbox in the advanced settings or uncheck the "import the css classes" checkbox.

 = No styles are imported in the Styles drop-down menu. =

 These styles (just the classes) are imported from your current theme style.css file.
 However some themes use @import to load the actual css file(s).
 Tiny does not follow these links.
 To make the classes appear, add their names to tinymce.css file located in "tinymce-advanced/css".
 You do not need to copy the whole classes, just add the names, like that: